futuremarc/arduino-colab-course/SYLLABUS.md

 	* [What is Arduino?](http://arduino.cc)

-# Microcontrollers
+#### Microcontrollers

-* timers, thermostats, toys, remote controls, microwave ovens
+* timers, thermostats, toys, remote controls, microwave ovens.
 * Do one specific task and have been programmed to sense and control activity using sensors and actuators.
 * Sensors
 	* Listen to the physical world.
 They convert energy that you give when you press buttons, or wave your arms, or shout, into electrical signals.
 Buttons and knobs are sensors that you touch with your fingers, but there are many other kinds of sensors.
 * Actuators
 	* Take action in the physical world.
 They convert electrical energy back into physical energy, like light and heat and movement.
 * Microcontrollers listen to sensors and talk to actuators.
 They decide what to do based on a program that you write.